sharonmiracle/C--ARRAYS-/README.md

 22) Print the Non Prime Numbers in an array / Delete the Prime Numbers in an array
 23) Print the sum of Prime Numbers in an array
 24) Print the sum of Non Prime Numbers in an array
+25) Sort the 1st half of the array in ascending order & 2nd half of the array in descending order